CD Review By Jack Nichols

 On politics: “I’m what you might call a Conservative Liberal.
 I like peace, and don’t like violence.
 I like to be left alone and not called names.
 I sympathize with all sorts of radical things, but when it comes to violence, you know, picking up the brick and throwing it, I call a taxi”

-“I dig it.
+“On gay liberation: “I dig it.
 Open your mouths, for Christ’s sake.
 Don’t you get tired of being stepped on?”

 On bigotry: “I don’t like bigotry in any form.
 I don’t like gay men who are violently anti-straight, and I don’t like straight people who are violently anti-gay.
 Any kind of prejudice frightens me.”

-“Escape is necessary sometimes, but always escape heavy.
+On Escape: “Escape is necessary sometimes, but always escape heavy.
 Don’t escape into bullshit, get stoned and listen to Santana.
 Come to the bathsâ€”the whole world’s a bath.”

 Bette said it’s ”about the whole world”and that’s what that first interview of hers in GAY was called: “The Whole World’s a Bath.”
 And now, nearly three decades later, The Divine Miss M has morphed into Bathhouse Betty.
 I read somewhere how she decided on this 1998 album title.
 A fanatical fan, she explained, had followed her home and had banged on her front door screaming “Bathhouse Betty!
 Bathhouse Betty!””Go away,” she warned him, “or I’ll call the police.”In a quiet moment following that crazed fan’s departure, Bette mused on what he’d shouted, deciding it would do to appropriately designate this season’s collection of her songs.And when I read how her new CD had been named, I rushed right out to buy it.